Parentified Eldest Sibling Is Tired of Taking Care of Three Family Dogs While His Siblings Sit Around and Yell at Him About Vet Appointments

 In this case, the sibling's frustration with their siblings reflects a deeper issue of feeling unrecognized and undervalued, which can lead to resentment.

 Psychologists emphasize that parentification can disrupt the natural sibling hierarchy, resulting in resentment and conflict.
-A study from Yale University found that siblings who experience this role reversal often struggle with boundary issues and may harbor feelings of inadequacy.
 This may explain why the eldest sibling feels overwhelmed while the others contribute little to the caregiving responsibilities.

 OP Has to Get Their Parents Involved Because This Should Not Be His Battle to Fight